merrvve/eva/src/content/pages/colophon/index.md

 ## Organization

 CRIV is powered by **Associazione per la Voce e il Corpo** (*Association for Voice and Body*), a non-profit organization founded in Bologna in 2024 that operates in the field of education and cultural production.
-The association oversees the Center's activities from an administrative point of view.
+The Association oversees the Center's activities from an administrative point of view.

-The Center's activities are open to both members and non-members of the Association.
-However, we warmly invite you to consider [**joining**](join).
-Please note that students and teachers participating in our programs are required to become members.
+The Center's activities are open to both members and non-members.
+However, we warmly invite you to consider [**joining**](join) the Association.
+Students and teachers participating in our programs are required to become members.

 ## Current Board
 - [Francesco Venturi](people/#francesco-venturi), President